In the footsteps of Dr. Frank William Green

 The F. W. Green Clinic and F. W. Green Memorial Home Continuing Care Centre in Cranbrook are both named after him.

 At the F.W.
 Green Clinic, we continue to uphold his vision of an innovative and vibrant medical service that employs modern technology and innovation in the care of our patients.
-We continue to serve our community, and our physicians and staff contribute to many community organizations through participation, leadership and support.
+We continue to serve our community, and our practitioners and staff contribute to many community organizations through participation, leadership and support.